The Last Kiss (1931 film): Production

 In 1928, Ambuj Gupta, a sports coach at the Jagannath College, directed the silent film Sukumari.
 In October 1929, shortly after finishing that project, he started to work on The Last Kiss.
 It featured cinematography by Khwaja Azad and Khwaja Ajmal.
 The 14-year-old lead actress, Lolita, was escorted from the Badamtoli brothel in Dhaka, and the supporting actress Charubala Devi was escorted from the Kumartuli brothel.
 The production was completely filmed in the eastern part of the (then) Bengal province of British India, and post-production concluded in Calcutta, India.

 Title cards were displayed in three languages: Bengali, English, and Urdu.
 Gupta composed the title cards in the first two languages, and the Urdu titles were produced by Dr. W. H. Andalib Shadani.
-The Last Kiss is restrospectively considered to be the first Bangladeshi film to be considered full-length.
+The Last Kiss is retrospectively considered to be the first Bangladeshi film to be considered full-length.
 (Note: Scholarly consensus disagrees with it being considered first Bangladeshi film to be full-length but other sources say it is a Bangladeshi film to be full-length.)
 It was produced by some young members of the Dhaka Nawab family.